Larry Lacewell

-Larry Lacewell (February 12, 1937 – May 17, 2022) was an American football player, coach, scout, and college athletics administrator.
-He served as the head football coach at Arkansas State University from 1979 to 1989, compiling a record of 69–58–4.
-Lacewell was later the longtime director of scouting for the Dallas Cowboys of the National Football League.
+Larry Lacewell (February 12, 1937 – May 18, 2022) was an American football player, coach, scout, and college athletics administrator He served as the head football coach at Arkansas State University from 1979 to 1989, compiling a record of 69–58–4.
+Lacewell was later the longtime director of scouting for the Dallas Cowboys of the National Football League (NFL).

 Early years

 Lacewell was a native of Fordyce, Arkansas.
 He attended Fordyce High School, where he played halfback.
 He accepted a football scholarship from Arkansas A&M College.
 As a junior, he was named second-team All-AIC at running back.

-In 2003, he was inducted into the University of Arkansas at Monticello Sports Hall of Fame.

 Professional career

 Lacewell began his coaching career as a graduate assistant for Bear Bryant at the University of Alabama.
 He then moved on to coach at Arkansas State (1961), Arkansas A&M (1962-1963), Kilgore Junior College (1964-1965, winning the NJCAA National Football Championship), Oklahoma (1966), Wichita State (1967) and Iowa State (1968), before becoming defensive coordinator at Oklahoma in 1969.
 Lacewell became assistant head coach under Barry Switzer in 1973, and the teams won six Big Eight titles and two national championships in the ensuing years.

 As the athletic director and head coach at Arkansas State University from 1978 to 1989.
-He compiled a record of 69-58-4, while capturing two Southland Conference titles and being named the conference's Coach of the Year on three occasions.
+He compiled a record of 69-48-4, while capturing two Southland Conference titles and being named the conference's Coach of the Year on three occasions.
 He also led the program to four consecutive appearances in the NCAA Division I-AA playoffs, with the 1986 team making it all the way to the championship game before losing to Georgia Southern.
 He left as the winningest coach in school history.

 In 1990, he became the defensive coordinator for the Tennessee Volunteers under Johnny Majors.
 He contributed to the program winning the SEC Championship and defeating the University of Virginia in the Sugar Bowl.
 In 1991, the team finished second in the SEC and received a Fiesta Bowl invitation.

-In 1987, he was inducted into the Arkansas State Athletics Hall of Honor.
-In 1996, he was inducted into the Arkansas Sports Hall of Fame.